andrewjamesturner0/pandoc-notes/README.md

 `--standalone` creates a standalone file by adding an appropriate header and footer from pandoc's built in templates.

-`--smart` intelligently interprets quotes, brackets, em dashes etc.
+`-smart` intelligently interprets quotes, brackets, em dashes etc.

 `--toc` adds a table of contents